Jepvid/BitDeck/README.md

 # BitDeck

 A modding tool for packaging mods for HarbourMasters games.
-Successor to [Retro](https://github.com/HarbourMasters/Retro), rewritten in C++ / Qt6.
+Spiritual successor to [Retro](https://github.com/HarbourMasters/Retro), rewritten in C++ / Qt6.

+> **Disclaimer:** This app is AI-coded (built with Claude Code).

 Status: early scaffolding, functions arent fully tested.